dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 defaultExpressionCase ::= 'default' '=>' expression ';'
 ```

-**TODO: This does not allow multiple cases to share an expression like empty
-cases in a switch statement can share a set of statements.
-Can we support
-that?**

-Slotting into `primary` means it can be used anywhere any expression can appear
+Slotting into `primary` means it can be used anywhere any expression can appear,
 even as operands to unary and binary operators.
 Many of these uses are ugly, but
 not any more problematic than using a collection literal in the same context
 since a `switch` expression is always delimited by a `switch` and `}`.